somaticbits/hentools/readme.md

 The main framework used to create the CLI is [Gluegun](https://github.com/infinitered/gluegun).
 It allows the creation of a command line tool based on Node.js (Typescript / Javascript).

-The smart contract interaction is enabled through the usage of [Taquito](https://tezostaquito.io/)
+The smart contract interaction is enabled through the usage of [Taquito](https://tezostaquito.io/).

+The main thought behind the creation of this project is to make it easier to use the smart contracts directly.
+Smart contracts are the core of Web3 technologies, and as such, are independent of any frontend associated with them.

+Why creating a CLI tool instead of creating a frontend for the smart contracts?
+The decision comes more from a personal preference than a real reason.
+I've always been fascinated with using CLI and this was the perfect project to implement one.
+Also, the fact that there are already frontends existing for interacting with the smart contracts, made it an easier choice.

 <p align="right">(<a href="#top">back to top</a>)</p>